intltechventures/Lab.Architecture/APM/TIME.md

 ## Introduction

-- I have seen organizations waste hundreds of thousands of dollars in useless exerecises to attempt to assess applications for Technical and Busienss fit.
+- I have seen organizations waste hundreds of thousands of dollars in useless exerecises to attempt to assess applications for Technical and Busienss fit - by attempting to obtain greater and greater information fideltiy - with more and more paramters.
+Person-years of effort were expended - and no valuable insights were obtained.

+- The intent is not to conduct a highly accurate data science exercise - the intent is to provide a context and framework for the beginning of a discussion on Application Rationalization.

-- Those exercises inevitably devolve into the business stakeholders discarding the carefully collected metrics - and dictating to Enterprise Architects where to plot the applications in a traditional Gartner TIME quadrant diagram:
+- Those exercises inevitably devolved into the business stakeholders discarding the carefully collected _subjective metrics_ - and dictating to Enterprise Architects where to plot the applications in a traditional Gartner TIME quadrant diagram:

   + Tolerate